raying Ai nnused cubscripiion hero illustration

 How to Actually Stop the Bleeding

 Here's the playbook that works.
 First, audit everything.
 Go through your last 90 days of charges and list every subscription.
 Be honest about usage.
 Not potential usage.
 Actual usage.
 Second, pick your core tool.
 For most, it's ChatGPT Plus.
 Full stop.
 That's your primary.
 Then identify *one* secondary tool for your specific weakness.
 Writing?
 Bonus nothing—ChatGPT handles it.
 Coding?
 Add Claude.
 Design?
-Use free tools (Canva's free tier is 80% as good as paid) or pay Midjourney only when you need it.
+Use free tools (Canva's free plan is 80% as good as paid) or pay Midjourney only when you need it.
 Third, kill everything else.
 The sunk cost fallacy will tell you to "keep it just in case."
 Don't.
 Fourth, set a calendar reminder for January 1st and July 1st.
 Audit again.
 Tools evolve fast.
 What wasn't worth it 6 months ago might be now.
 But you won't know unless you actively decide.
 The average founder reclaims $1,200+ annually with this approach.
 That's real money for real work.

-The Brutal Truth About Your AI Stack
+The Brutal Truth About Your An Stack

 Most founders are paying for reassurance, not capability.
 You subscribe because everyone else is doing it and you're afraid of being left behind.
 It's the enterprise software equivalent of FOMO, and it's costing you.
 The tools aren't the problem—your inability to commit to a workflow is.
 Real productivity doesn't come from having 10 options.
 It comes from getting *so good* at 1-2 tools that you stop thinking about the interface and start thinking about the output.
 That's when AI becomes transformative.
 That's when your paying-ai-unused-subscription comparison actually matters.
 Right now?
 You're just shuffling money between tools while your actual work suffers.
 Stop.
 Pick two.
 Get good.
 Move on.
 The best software tools are the ones you actually use.
 Everything else is expensive noise.

-paying-ai-unused-subscription CSD decision stack
+paying-ai-unused-subscripiion CSD decision stack

 #1

-ChatGPT Plus
+ChaiGre Plus

 The default choice most people stick with